- LL.M. (Taxation)Georgetown University Law Centerwith distinction1998

 Prior to joining the Committee on Ways and Means staff, Mr. Gerson worked as Segment Tax Counsel for Textron Inc., a Fortune 200 multi-industry company, where he was responsible for all tax functions of its fastener and industrial product business segments.

-- Representation of Alaska Native Corporation In "Landmark Purchase Agreement" With The United States Forest Service.
+- Representation of Alaska Native Corporation in "Landmark Purchase Agreement" With The United States Forest Service.
 Represented Shee Atiká, Inc., an Alaska Native Corporation, before Congress and the United States Forest Service in connection with the acquisition by the federal government of approximately 22,000 acres within the Admiralty Island National Monument Wilderness.
 The representation involved resolution of a number of unique and precedent-setting appropriation, authorization and budget issues.
 In announcing the transaction, the Forest Service and Shee Atiká referred to their "landmark purchase agreement" and noted that, upon completion, the purchase will represent the "largest transfer of lands from a private inholding back into Forest Service-managed Wilderness in the history of the agency."
 Due to the size of the property, the purchase agreement established a method to acquire the property in segments.
 The firm continues to represent Shee Atiká though the completion of this multi-phase transaction (second phase announced July 2017, third phase announced June 2018), which because of the size and configuration of the property is anticipated to take a number of years.

 - Alaska Native Settlement Trust Legislation and Regulations.
 Successfully lobbied for the inclusion in the American Taxpayer Relief Act of 2012 of a permanent extension of an election allowing Alaska Native settlement trusts to maximize the benefits they provide to Alaska Natives, a population that is generally recognized as among the most economically disadvantaged in the United States.
 The firm also secured final regulations from Treasury and the IRS that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act (ACA).
 The representation involved the preparation of written comments and public testimony and required convincing Treasury and the IRS to reverse their original position in proposed regulations that such trusts were subject to the tax.

 - Health Care Reform Legislation.
 Represented one of the largest privately-owned insurance companies in the United States during consideration of the ACA.
 In particular, the firm represented the company's interests with respect to proposals involving the taxation of employer-provided insurance products.
 The representation included monitoring and analyzing proposed legislation, drafting material for congressional briefings, and representing the client's interests in meetings with members of Congress and their staffs.
-The representation of the company will continue through the implementation of the legislation in order to maximize business opportunities.
-The representation also involves ensuring that any comprehensive tax reform efforts do not negatively impact the taxation of the company's insurance products.
+The representation of the company will continue to ensure that any ACA "repeal/replace" efforts do not negatively impact the taxation of the company's insurance products

 - Majority Tax Counsel, U.S. House of Representatives Committee on Ways and Means, 2005 - 2006